y74h1116/stock/go/zzz_first/hello/readme.md

-- `Tutorial: Create a Go module`の写経
+- `Tutorial: Get started with Go`の写経
 - 初期化 (go mode init hogehoge)
     - 参照：https://go.dev/ref/mod#go-mod-init
         - The go mod init command initializes and writes a new go.mod file in the current directory, in effect creating a new module rooted at the current directory.
 The go.mod file must not already exist.